I-can-code-2010/Codaborate/README.md

 We code in all languages like C, C++, C#, Java, HTML, CSS, JS and much more.

+New to coding or GitHub?
+You can edit or download one of our starter projects.

 Join Codaborate by making a something or editing one of the starter projects.
 Join today!

+Want to help newbies?
+Make a starter project and save it as starter_project.whatever-language-it-was-coded-in for newbies to start with!